RokIvansek/SAT-solver/README.md

 meaning our solution does in fact satisfy the formula.

 # Testing
 We tested our SAT solver on different dimac files.
 Some of them can be found in test/dimac folder.
-In addition to that we wrote a script that generates a .dimac file for the famous "queens" problem of specifiyed size.
+In addition to that we wrote a script that generates a .dimac file for the famous [n-queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle) problem of specifiyed size.
 The python script for queens along with some test examples can be found in test/queens folder.

 For the ONE example we chose the "19x19queens.txt" file.
 It represents a formula with 361 variables and 10735 clauses.
 The solver finds the solution in cca 20 seconds.